darecallad/sunny-next/README.md

 - **Nutritious Meals**: Chef-designed meals with organic options

 ### 30+ Years of Excellence
-Established in 1995, Sunny Child Care has been serving Bay Area families for over three decades with a commitment to developing confident, curious, and bilingual children.
+Established in 1995, Sunny Child Care has been serving San Jose and Bay Area families for over three decades with a commitment to developing confident, curious, and bilingual children.

+### 🎉 Coming Soon: Cupertino Location
+**Opening February 2026** - New location expanding to serve more families in the Bay Area!

 ### Why This Platform?
 This modern Next.js website showcases:
 - **Best Practices**: Latest React and Next.js patterns
-- **Bilingual Architecture**: Complete i18n implementation
+- **Bilingual Architecture**: Complete i18n implementation with language context
+- **Local SEO**: Comprehensive San Jose geographic targeting
-- **Performance**: Optimized for speed and SEO
+- **Performance**: Optimized for speed and SEO (Core Web Vitals)
 - **Accessibility**: WCAG 2.1 compliant design
+- **Automation**: Google Calendar integration for tour bookings
-- **Maintainability**: Clean code with TypeScript
+- **Maintainability**: Clean code with TypeScript and modular components

 ---